A Silent Witness

 A Silent Witness is a 1912 Australian silent film directed by Franklyn Barrett.
 It is considered a lost film.
 It was a drama set in Sydney with Cyril Mackay as the hero.

 Barrett later claimed this detective drama was the first production in which he had a "free hand".

+Barrett referred later to making a film for Wests which dealt with opium smuggling and caused issues with the police.
+It may have been this movie.

+Of Sydney Stirling, Barrett wrote "I never knew an actor so responsive to direction, so keen to size up a situation and command it.”